 Courtesy of Chris Pavese

-Disclosure: At the time of publication, the author did not hold a position in Cummins, although positions may change at any time.
+Disclosure: At the time of publication, the author was long Blockbuster Senior Subordinated notes, although positions may change at any time.